apache/fury/docs/user_guide.md

 ```

 ### Class Registration
-`FuryBuilder#requireClassRegistration`/`FuryBuilder#withSecureMode` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but less secure.
-Do not disable class registration until you know what you are doing.
+`FuryBuilder#requireClassRegistration`/`FuryBuilder#withSecureMode` can be used to disable class registration, this will allow to deserialize objects unknown types, more flexible but **less secure**.

+**Do not disable class registration  unless you can ensure your environment is indeed secure**.

 Class registration can not only reduce security risks, but also avoid classname serialization cost.